March 3, 2025

 Thumbnail and video title creation is a part of post-production.
 Use a graphic design tool to create your thumbnails and input these elements while uploading and optimizing your YouTube video.

-Ready to start editing your video content and building a YouTube audience?
-Here are five third-party video editing software choices you might consider for your videos.
+Ready to start editing your YouTube content?
+Here are five third-party video editing tools to help you create professional videos.

 1. Descript